Ta-no-Kami: Ta-no-Kami of Kagoshima and Miyazaki Prefectures

 In almost all areas of Japan, the real picture of Ta-no-Kami remains unclear, with the single exception of Tanokansaa in Kagoshima Prefecture and parts of Miyazaki Prefecture.
 Tanokansaa is the dialect of Ta-no-Kami in these prefectures.
 In their communities, peasants place Tanokansaa stone statues, either of the buddha type and shinto priest type (with or without a mace), or of the peasant type (with or without a pestle).
 It was started in the 18th century in the Satsuma han.
 In Miyazaki Prefecture, Ta-no-Kami is seen only in areas governed by Satsuma han.
 After the meiji era, this custom spread in accordance with the movements of its inhabitants.

 Folklore

 Saotome (早乙女), or rice planting women, played a religious role in ancient times, rice growing was considered a religious act, and there were many taboos that had to be observed.
 The inadama was the spirit of the rice plant.
 Since World War 2 rice planting has become mechanized.

-Popular culture

-In the popular anime series, Saotome Ranma is the central character in Ranma ½.